The Universal Elliptic KZB Connection in Higher Level: Introduction

 More generally, the KZB connection gives an explicit construction of the corresponding variation of MHS over $\E_N'$. \begin{bigtheorem} With the $\Q$-structure from Theorem 1 and the Hodge and weight filtrations above, the local system $\mathbfcal{P}_N^\topo \to \E_N'$ is a pro-object of the category of admissible variations of mixed Hodge structure over $\E_N'$. \end{bigtheorem}

 These results are elliptic analogues of well-known facts in genus 0.
 The level $N$ elliptic KZB connection generalizes the cyclotomic KZ connection on the trivial $\bL(\ee_0,\ee_\zeta \mid \zeta \in \bmu_N)^\wedge$-bundle over $\Gm - \bmu_N$.
-The KZ connection is defined by
+The cyclotomic KZ connection, introduced in \cite{enr:kz}, is defined by

 where each $\ee_r$ acts on $\bL(\ee_0,\ee_\zeta \mid \zeta\in \bmu_N)^\wedge$ by the adjoint action.
 The monodromy action induces an isomorphism of MHS

 where each $\ee_r$ is of type $(-1,-1)$.
 This is the genus 0 analogue of \eqref{eqn:fibercomp}.